semandre/mydaterangepicker/README.md

     }

     clearDateRange(): void {
-        // Clear the date range using the setValue function this.myForm.setValue({myDateRange: ''});
+        // Clear the date range using the patchValue function this.myForm.patchValue({myDateRange: ''});
     }
 }
 ```